I settled in to make my new Poblano Potato Soup and thought…

 Worn floors under my feet and rustic beams over my head?
 Is this really happening?

-When I’m in this space it’s hard to believe that just 100 days ago there was a moving truck in the driveway this kitchen was full of outdated cabinets, covered in old lady wallpaper and sported a most dinosaur of an electric stove.
+When I’m in this space it’s hard to believe that just 100 days ago there was a moving truck in the driveway this kitchen was full of outdated cabinets, covered in old lady wallpaper and sported the most dinosaur of an electric stove.

 (Click here to read about why I rejected this house for two years!)